 Here at Unravel, we love starting conversations about anything that’s even remotely related to language, so if you would like to contribute, please write to us in advance and pitch your idea to us.
 Do remember, however, that Unravel is very serious about its commitment to accessible, jargon-free discussions of linguistic issues.
 The requirements for various types of articles are listed below, and general submission guidelines can be found farther down the page.

-Unravel features a rolling deadline for all sections except for articles intended for our thematic Special Features.
+We welcome any article that is related to and celebrates the world of languages and linguistics.
+Unravel works on a rolling deadline for all sections except for articles intended for our thematic Special Features.
 The next issue to be published is:

 Please address pitches and submissions for this to Clara-Miller Broomfield.

 The Ausländer column features articles relating to the teaching, learning, and acquisition of a second language.
 Articles in this section can be experiential, anecdotal, empirical or theoretical in nature.
 Topics include (but are by no means limited to) tips and tricks, plateau syndrome, the epiphany point, learning strategies, teaching methods, and pedagogical philosophies.
 Please address pitches and submissions for the Ausländer column to Clara-Miller Broomfield.

 The Gobbledygook column features articles relating to the words, their histories and origins.
 Articles in this section can be descriptive, empirical or theoretical in nature, and are not limited to discussion of English words.
 Articles may discuss words related by field, origin, or meaning, as well as words that are represented in several languages.
 Please address pitches and submissions for the Gobbledygook column to Natalie Chang.